orryv/x-stream/readme.md

+# XStream

+This repository implements composable stream primitives for PHP, including file, memory, temp, retry, buffered, tee, and now HTTP-backed streams.
+For practical recipes—such as downloading large files with retry + resume support via `XStream::http()`—see the [usage guide](docs/USAGE.md).

+---

 The following is a discussion with chatGPT, I need you to implement what it says.
 I decided to make a seperate project called "XStream", so this is the project.
 Now I need you to create the code, tests and docs: